gchiaramonte/Reactor/README.md

 # What is Reactor?

-Reactor is a contract domain specific language (DSL) for modeling both insurance and reinsurance contracts.
+Reactor is a domain specific language (DSL) for modeling both insurance and reinsurance contracts.
 Inspired by the paper, "How to write a financial contract," by Simon Peyton-Jones and Jean Marc Eber.
-I have adapted and extended their work to the domain of re/insurance contracts.
+I have extended their work to the domain of re/insurance contracts.

-Contracts in the re/insurance domain have unique contract terms that require an additional set of primitive values and an industry specific way to evaluate these contracts.
+Contracts in the re/insurance domain have unique contract terms that require an additional set of primitive values.
+Also, given the ability of re/insurance contract terms to change state in respones to an event, the model of evaluation needs to capture the changing contract terms through time.

 # Usage